 For example, Continental AG reported that the current average speed in London was only 7.8 miles per hour in 2016.
 It’s the reason so many people are taking the bus, subway, or ridesharing.

 Many people are concerned about emissions as well.
 Many companies are working on autonomous cars and electric vehicles.
-Some car companies are investing in car sharing companies.
-Continental AG believes that “The future of individual mobility in cities is autonomous and electric, and it will become part of the shared economy.”
+Some car companies are investing in car-sharing companies.
+Continental AG believes that “The future of individual mobility in cities is autonomous and electric, and it will become part of the sharing economy.”

 The demand and desire are becoming an increasing reality in tomorrow’s car mobility.
-That is why Continental AG is unveiling the Continental Urban mobility Experience (CUbe) robo-taxi.
-Through its complete product portfolio of its own sensors, actuators, control units and communication and networking technology Continental AG will start testing the CUbe this year.
+That is why Continental AG is unveiling the Continental Urban mobility Experience (CUbe) Robo-taxi.
+Through the complete product portfolio of its own sensors, actuators, control units and communication, and networking technology Continental AG will start testing the CUbe this year.

-“Among the many practical topics we are currently exploring are the adequate design of redundant brake systems and the optimal composition of the sensor platform for a robo-taxi,” says Dr. Andree Hohm, Head of the Self-Driving Car project at Continental.
-Hohm is convinced that robo-taxis offer a smart solution to meet the challenges of urban mobility for cities that are increasingly choking on the current form of private transport.
+“Among the many practical topics we are currently exploring are the adequate design of redundant brake systems and the optimal composition of the sensor platform for a Robo-taxi,” says Dr. Andree Hohm, Head of the Self-Driving Car project at Continental.
+Hohm is convinced that Robo-taxis offers a smart solution to meet the challenges of urban mobility for cities that are increasingly choking on the current form of private transport.

 The CUBe is a dedicated driverless vehicle.
 It looks like a box on the outside, but look closer.
 Continental AG acquired the chassis and installed some of its newest technology in it; radar sensors on each corner for a 360-degree view used to identify obstacles.
 In the front there are two stereo cameras with lenses, just like eyes, to detect an object and spatial displacement.